Focus on Barns

 Most barn conversions are in rural locations which mean that alternative sources of heating and power are required.
 Hayes and Partners projects have included the installation of ground source heat pumps, wind turbines, solar panels and even a communal biomass unit which serves five dwellings.

-Hayes and Partners overcome challenges, structural, sustainability, protected species, working within the constraints of existing buildings to create special homes of character.
+Hayes & Partners overcome challenges, structural, sustainability, protected species, working within the constraints of existing buildings to create special homes of character.